swift-serverless/aws-lambda-swift-sprinter/README.md

 The work-around to build swift on Amazon Linux is achieved by:
  - building the code on the [official Docker Swift](https://hub.docker.com/_/swift/)
  - extracting the build and all the runtime's shared libraries
- - packaging the artifacts and use them as [AWS Lambda Custom Runtime](https://docs.aws.amazon.com/lambda/latest/dg/runtimes-custom.html)
+ - packaging the artefacts and use them as [AWS Lambda Custom Runtime](https://docs.aws.amazon.com/lambda/latest/dg/runtimes-custom.html)

-The artifacts required to run the Swift Lambda are splitted in two parts:
+The artefacts required to run the Swift Lambda are split in two parts:
 - [Lambda Layer](https://docs.aws.amazon.com/lambda/latest/dg/configuration-layers.html): A layer is a ZIP archive that contains libraries, a custom runtime, all the shared libraries required to run the Swift lambda.
 - Lambda code depends on the [LambdaSwiftSprinter](https://github.com/swift-sprinter/aws-lambda-swift-sprinter-core) framework: A zip package containing the Swift Lambda main executable and third-party libraries.